Drop Shot Rig

-The following are some tips about how cool the drop shot is,
+The following provides some tips about how cool the drop shot is,

 Drop shots are especially effective for finicky types of

-pressured fish and those that remain suspended up off of the bottom of
+pressured fish, and for those that remain suspended up off of the bottom of

 the water column.
 Drop shotting rigs are not only awesome in open